-This section is an exploration of the rise of Modernism in Britain and Ireland, grounded in an awareness of the social, political and ideological developments of the early years of the twentieth century.
-We shall be focusing primarily on the following texts: E.M.
-Forster's Howards End; James Joyce's Dubliners; T S Eliot's The Waste Land; Virginia Woolf's Mrs Dalloway; and the poetry of W B Yeats.
+This section is an exploration of the rise of Modernism in Britain and Ireland, grounded in an awareness of the social, political and ideological development of the early years of the twentieth century.

+We shall focus on the following texts: E.M.
+Forster, Howards End; James Joyce, Dubliners; T.S.
+Eliot, The Waste Land; Virginia Woolf, Mrs Dalloway; and the poetry of W.B.
+Yeats.
+The focus of this course will be on close textual analysis of several exemplary novels, short stories and poems.
+Handouts of short critical essays/reviews will be distributed either prior to or during each seminar, and students will be encouraged to respond to the primary texts from a variety of critical perspectives.